Skip to main content

 Leak Tracking

-package:ffi_leak_tracker helps you find and diagnose native memory leaks in Dart FFI code by tracking allocations made through its custom allocators.
+package:ffi_leak_tracker helps you find and diagnose native memory leaks in Dart FFI code.
+It tracks allocations made through its custom allocators and answers one question precisely:

 Which native allocations made from Dart were never freed, and where were they allocated?

-When enabled, the leak tracker records every allocation made through its allocators — capturing the size, type, call stack, and timestamp — and can report any that were not freed.
+When enabled, the tracker records every allocation — capturing the address, size, type, call stack, and timestamp — and can report any that were never freed.

 A few things worth knowing upfront:

-• Tracking is opt-in and disabled by default
+• Tracking is opt-in and off by default

-• In release builds, adaptive allocators compile away to calloc() / malloc() from package:ffi with zero-overhead
+• In release builds, adaptive allocators compile away to calloc() / malloc() with zero-overhead

-• Only allocations made through package:ffi_leak_tracker allocators are tracked — allocations via calloc() / malloc() directly are invisible to the tracker
+• Only allocations made through package:ffi_leak_tracker allocators are tracked; — calls to calloc() / malloc() directly are not visible to the tracker.

 Allocators